I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 If you want to ignore all of these warnings from professional nuclear experts, the Japanese politician, by all means, go and enjoy Disneyland.
 Maybe you will even experience a complete meltdown, and nuclear explosion.
 If the wind is right, you will get the full radioactive experience from this as well, as Tokyo has already, for just a day or so..
 That is when the drinking water turned deadly, overnight. about 7 years agoAnswered by Eric via WorldNomads.com

 Eric, that is plain fear mongering.
 Eric, your blog (http://japannuclearcrisis.wordpress.com) sources its news from Fox - your welcome to your opinion but shrill scaremongering rather than considered balanced information is not welcome here.

 My wife is Japanese and tonight I'll translate this information: http://mextrad.blob.core.windows.net/page/12_Chiba.html

 My Japanese translation skills aren't great but I can read a graph.
 It's flat. about 7 years ago

 OK.
 The translation of this table is as follows.
 The top table is radiation in the air and the table below it is radiation measured in the tap water.

 I'll start with the bottom one first because it's easy: there is none.
 Zero.
 Nothing.
 Neither iodine 131 nor Cesium 137.

 The Blue line in the table at the top is radiation in the air at it's worst point on march 15.
 The red line Is today, the first week of May.
 The note below that is background radiation measured before the accident of 0.022 ~ 0.044.

-So this would suggest that it isn't getting worse nor is it measurably worse than before the earthquake. almost 7 years ago
+So this would suggest that it isn't getting worse nor is it measurably worse than before the earthquake. about 7 years ago

 Basics: Its too early to tell.
 Everyone has a different opinion.
 A strong "MAYBE its probably ok" is what we seem hear.
 But it is your health so if the trip is optional why risk it?